 One can construct linearly independent root vectors corresponding to all roots from $\widehat \Delta \subset \widehat Q$, see, for example, the papers \cite{KhoTol93a, KhoTol94, KhoTol94a}.
-They are called the Cartan--Weyl generators of $\uqlslmn$.
-If some ordering of roots is chosen, then appropriately ordered monomials constructed from these vectors form a Poincar\'e--Birkhoff--Witt basis of $\uqlslmn$.
-To construct root vectors we follow the procedure, based on normal ordering of positive roots, proposed by Khoroshkin and Tolstoy \cite{KhoTol93a, KhoTol94, KhoTol94a}.
+They are called the Cartan--Weyl generators of the quantum superalgebra $\uqlslmn$.
+If some ordering of roots is chosen, then the appropriately ordered monomials constructed from these vectors form a Poincar\'e--Birkhoff--Witt basis of the quantum superalgebra $\uqlslmn$.
+To construct the root vectors we follow the procedure, based on a normal ordering of positive roots, proposed by Khoroshkin and Tolstoy \cite{KhoTol93a, KhoTol94, KhoTol94a}.

 For the case of a finite dimensional simple Lie superalgebra an order relation $\prec$ is called a normal ordering of positive roots when each nonsimple positive root $\gamma = \alpha + \beta$ is located between $\alpha$ and $\beta$ \cite{KhoTol91}.
 In our case we assume additionally that all imaginary roots follow each other in an arbitrary order and